 Ants are the most commonly reported household pest with more than 50% of homeowners reporting problems.
-Ant problems can go from mild to severe in the blink of an eye because these pests rarely travel alone.
-They live, work, and travel in groups.
+What may start out as a small ant problem can quickly turn from mild to severe in the blink of an eye because these pests rarely travel alone.
+They live, work, and travel in groups which means you cannot ignore the issue.
 Most people usually don’t realize they have a problem until it has already become a large-scale infestation.

 Most ants are a harmless nuisance, but even the ‘harmless’ types can cause problems such as food contamination.
 Other types, like carpenter ants, can possibly cause structural damage to a home.
 Once you discover an infestation, you’ll want to identify the type of ant you’re dealing with and how they are getting into your house.